Slothlesss/DECO3801_CannotCode/README.md

 ![image](https://github.com/user-attachments/assets/3ac798d2-8da6-4476-bb60-f7be6ddbb0f7)

 ### 2. Setup headset
+- Download the Emotiv Launcher from https://www.emotiv.com/pages/download-emotiv-launcher
+- Sign in with EmotivID: cannotcode1 and passsword: Cannotcode11
+- Wear headset by instruction.
+- Click "Connect" until you reach "Close".

+### 3. Transmit data to Unity
 - Navigate to `./DECO3801_CannotCode/Asset/EEG/server.py`.
 - Open the file using Visual Studio Code (or any Python-supporting IDE).
 - Right-click the file tab → select "Reveal in File Explorer" (Windows) or "Reveal in Finder" (Mac).